-Magic Crayon was formed in Sao Paulo, Brazil, in 1999.
+Magic Crayon is a power indie pop group formed in Sao Paulo, Brazil, in 1999.

 Inside Alternative bar (in Sao Paulo) Cesar asked drummer Fabio Barbosa to join the band, and after choosing the name Magic Crayon, the four went to studio.

 With Marco singing and Cesar playing the guitar and singing the backing vocals they used the first sessions in the studio to compose about 10 songs.

 Shows in Sao Paulo, Goiania, Brasilia, and they decided to record what woud become their self-titled ep.

 Everything (except the drums) was recorded in the Cesar's living room with a portastudio and a PC, by then as a trio because of the departure of Marco.

 Slag label helped to distribute the EP and IndiePages (north-american indiepop directory) offered a space in its own domain for the official Magic Crayon website www.indiepages.com/magiccrayon.